 Thus, the conventional wisdom about Webb is he was simply a relic of the bygone Jeffersonian/Jacksonian Democratic Party

 Scott Greer at the Daily Caller

-On Tuesday, the former Virginia senator announced his withdrawal from his party’s primary due to its abandonment of “millions of dedicated, hard-working Americans.”
+It might be one of the most cliched sayings in politics, but Jim Webb would be exactly right in stating that he didn’t leave the Democratic Party — the Democratic Party left him.On Tuesday, the former Virginia senator announced his withdrawal from his party’s primary due to its abandonment of “millions of dedicated, hard-working Americans.”
 He further said, “I fully accept that my views on many issues are not compatible with the power structure and the nominating base of the Democratic Party...”[T]he DNC is fully committed to identity-based grievance politics where every interest group tries to prove how America somehow victimized it.
 Clearly, Webb is not on board with that agenda.[Of course there's no place for Jim Webb in the Democratic Party, October 21, 2015]

 Webb has expressed his opposition to racial preferences for every group except blacks, forthrightly defended gun rights at the last Democratic debate, and triggered the Left

 Still, for years, the American Right has been waiting for Jim Webb to show his "true face"and champion some kind of idiosyncratic platform of economic populism, foreign policy restraint, and opposition to left wing identity politics.
 After all, Webb's entry into politics was mostly inspired by his opposition to George W. Bush's Iraq War, a motivation which can't help but appeal to libertarians, nationalists, anti-inteventionists, and everyone else who involuntarily sneers at the mention of the hated "neocons."
 And with Webb's background, many right wingers can't help but read what they want into him.